Azure API Limit Booster

 To add the new application registration to Nerdio Manager:

-1. In Nerdio Manager, navigate to SettingsAzure environment.
+1. In Nerdio Manager, do the following:

-2. In the bottom of the Azure subscriptions tile, in the Azure API Limit Booster section, select Manage client apps.
+• Classic UI: In the bottom of the Azure subscriptions tile, in the Azure API Limit Booster section, select Manage client apps.

 3. Enter the following information: